Patchogue, New York: Schools

+Libraries

+Patchogue is served by the Patchogue-Medford Library District.
+One of this library district's branches is the Patchogue Carnegie Library, which was donated by Andrew Carnegie.

 Media

 The Patchogue newspaper The Long Island Advance dates back to 1871, when Timothy J. Dyson a former newspaper correspondent from Brooklyn, printed the first edition out of a small office on West Main Street.

 The news website GreaterPatchogue.com began publication in 2015.
 It is owned by Greater Long Island Media Group, Inc., an independent company based in Patchogue.

 Radio stations Big 98.1, WALK-FM, WBLI, WLID and WNYG are licensed to serve Patchogue.